pngmn/yClassColors/README.md

 # yClassColors

-This is a fork of [yClassColors](https://www.wowace.com/projects/yclasscolors) and updated for Shadowlands.
+This is a fork of [yClassColors](https://www.wowace.com/projects/yclasscolors) updated for Shadowlands.